mestan4/Firefighting-Robot/README.md

 - Arduino / Raspberry Pi (optional)
 - GitHub for version control

+## 🧠 Core Logic

+### 🔹 robot_control/main_control.py
+This script handles the **core control logic** of the robot:

+- Controls motor movement (forward, left, right, stop)
+- Reads distance from the ultrasonic sensor to detect obstacles
+- Captures live camera feed and performs basic **line following** using OpenCV
+- Integrates all decision-making in a single loop

 ## 🤝 Contributors
 - @mestan4 - Tolgahan Mestan Kaya
 - @caginhakan1 - Çağın Hakan Denizci